Blog

 The feature treadmill

-Here's a pattern I've seen play out dozens of times—in my own life and in every note-taking community online.
+A pattern I've seen play out dozens of times:

 You start with a simple system.
 Maybe Apple Notes, maybe a text file.
 It works.
 Then you hit a limit: too many notes, can't find things, no structure.
 So you upgrade to something more powerful.
 Notion, Obsidian, Roam.
 You get folders.
 Tags.
 Linked references.
 A graph view that makes your knowledge look like a neural network.